 The Foundation [Dialog for Development], however, never took on student affairs.
 In 2008, it became a hero of an international scandal.
 During the presidential elections in Georgia, Sherstyuk, presenting himself as a sociologist, organised an exit poll, which was the only one to point to the great advantage of Levan Gachechiladze, a candidate of the united opposition.

 President of the ODF’s Management Board, Lyudmyla Kozlovska hasn’t been connected in any way with the ‘Dialog for Development’ Foundation since 2009.
 Similarly, Bartosz Kramek has never been connected with it in any way.
 Lyudmyla Kozlovska was not the organiser of the aforementioned observation mission to Georgia, and in 2008, she was focusing on the organisation of humanitarian aid from Poland and Ukraine to victims of the Russian aggression in Georgia.
 In that year, within the framework of the aforementioned activities, carried out by the Foundation, Lyudmyla Kozlovska organised the International Human Rights Forum in Central Asia (Warsaw, December 2008).
 Today, we are not responsible for the actions of I. Sherstyuk, carried out at that time, and we are unable to assess the credibility of the quoted information about the ‘international scandal’ or the actual course of the mission.
-This issue has already been explained in the Foundation’s statement of 2016: “The statement of the Open Dialog Foundation in connection with an anonymous study entitled ’Eight things you should know about the Open Dialog Foundation’“.
+This issue has already been explained in the Foundation’s statement of 2016: “The statement of the Open Dialogue Foundation in connection with an anonymous study entitled ’Eight things you should know about the Open Dialogue Foundation’“.

 9. The quote: